th3-z/kf2-magicked-admin/CONTRIBUTING.md

 Contributing
 ============

 I'm currently accepting contributions to this project.
-Master is busted right now so there's a lot of testing and debugging that needs doing.
-I also have no access to a Windows or Mac OS PC for testing on those platforms.

 The codebase on GitHub is a mirror of the version on my [VCS](https://git.th3-z.xyz/kf2-magicked-admin).
-You can work from the GitHub version and I'll look into pull requests occasionally but it is not the cannonical version.
+Please clone the version from my VCS, instructions in `README.md`, as this is the cannonical version.

-The `ISSUES.md` file contains all the old feature requests and bug reports before I did some major refactor work.
-I'm not sure which of these are still valid, and it certainly isn't a complete list.
+The `ISSUES.md` file contains an incomplete list of know issues, this includes planned features and bugs.

 I can be contacted by [email](mailto:the_z@znel.org) or on [Steam](https://steamcommunity.com/id/th3-z), either is fine.